-- (a) Liability/Asset Overdue/prepaid contributions at balance date. - Expense contributions due in respect of the financial year. - (b) The DBP Contributors Scheme ('the Scheme') is a multi-employer defined benefit scheme. - Insufficient information is available to use defined benefit accounting, as it is not possible to determine, from the terms of the Scheme, the extent to which the deficit will affect future contributions by employers, as there is no prescribed basis for allocation. - (c) As at 31 March 2018, the Scheme had a past service surplus of \$6.6 million (6.1% of the liabilities).
+(a) Liability/Asset - Overdue/prepaid contributions at balance date.

+Expense - contributions due in respect of the financial year.

+(b) The DBP Contributors Scheme ('the Scheme') is a multi-employer defined benefit scheme.

+Insufficient information is available to use defined benefit accounting, as it is not possible to determine, from the terms of the Scheme, the extent to which the deficit will affect future contributions by employers, as there is no prescribed basis for allocation.

+(c) As at 31 March 2018, the Scheme had a past service surplus of \$0.1 million (0.1% of the liabilities).
 This amount is exclusive of Employer Superannuation Contribution Tax.
-This surplus was calculated using a discount rate equal to the expected return on the assets, but otherwise the assumptions and methodology were consistent with the requirements of PBE IPSAS 25.
+This surplus was calculated using assumptions, including a discount rate, and a methodology consistent with the requirements of PBE IPSAS 25.

-The Actuary to the Scheme recommended previously that the employer contributions were suspended with effect from 1 April 2011.
-In the latest report, the Actuary recommended employer contributions remain suspended.
+The Actuary recommended employer contributions recommence at the rate of one times the contributors' contributions inclusive of Employer Superannuation Contribution Tax.
+These contributions are expected to commence from 1 April 2019.